 The road hierarchy within the rural settlement cluster is acceptable; however a comprehensive traffic counting programme should be carried out annually.

 b) Public transport.

 Taxi operators collect passengers from the rural settlement node and Marapong area.
-These commuters are dropped-off at the ranks in Onverwacht and Ellisras area.
-From here the commuters travel on foot to their final destination
+These commuters are dropped-of at the ranks in Ellisras area.
+From here the commuters travel on foot to their final destination.